Lifting tropical bitangents: Lifting real bitangents

 For $\Lambda_3$, we use the modification technique (I), substituting $y$ with $y-t^5$.
-The new constant coefficient has leading term $-t^{12}$, the new $x^2$-coefficient with $-t^5$, for $xy$ we start with $1$.
+The new constant coefficient has leading term $-t^{12}$, the new $x^2$-coefficient has leading term $-t^5$, and the new $xy$-coefficient has leading term $1$.
 Using the solutions computed in Lemma \ref{nonRegularIntersection} we obtain for the second term of $m$ the two real solutions $\pm 2 t^{\frac{17}{2}}$.
 We use this to set up the local equations for computing lifts of $\ell$ locally around the second tangency point:

 Solving for $x$, $y$ and $n$ we obtain two imaginary solutions for $n$, so $\Lambda_3$ has no real lift.